-What heart patients should know about coronavirus?
+Are heart patients high risk for Covid, What heart patients should know about coronavirus?

-For people with underlying heart issues, the concern is serious.
+For people with underlying heart disease and issues, the concern is serious.
 It appears people over 65 years of age with coronary heart disease or hypertension, are more likely to be impacted and to develop more severe symptoms.

-This virus could affect heart disease patients in many ways.
+The Covid Virus could affect heart disease patients in many ways.

 - Its main target is the lungs.
 However, it could affect the heart, especially a diseased heart, which has to work harder to get oxygenated blood throughout the body.